-Risk reduction involves changing or modifying behaviors and actions in order to possibly prevent a sexual assault on an individual level.
+Risk reduction involves changing or modifying behaviors and actions in order to decrease the likelihood of incidents of sexual assault on an individual level.
 While being equipped with, and using, strategies to reduce risk for yourself and others is an active way to address sexual violence on campus, the culpability for a specific instance of sexual assault never accrues to anyone other than the perpetrator of it.